 Virtually any “going concern” company can be eligible for the program.
 We prefer companies that have customers and revenue, but have worked with some pre-revenue companies.
 The program is not focused on entrepreneurs that are only in the “idea stage”.

-Through a co-developed program with Kennesaw State University, CEO Netweavers members volunteer as mentors to all second year KSU MBA Students.
+Through a co-developed program with Kennesaw State University and Georgia Tech Universities, CEO Netweavers members volunteer as mentors to second year KSU and GT MBA Students.
 Among other things, the MBA mentoring program provides each student with a trusted advisor who provides a long-term career perspective on topics selected by the student.
 Students and Mentors are carefully matched and meet regularly throughout the school year.

-All members have and are encouraged to participate in the KSU mentor program.
+All members have and are encouraged to participate in the KSU and/or GT mentor programs.

 Express interest to the committee chair.
 There is a need for more participation on several important committees and since leadership turns over every 12 to 24 months future leadership needs to be in place ready to take on more responsibility.